FEANTSA: Partnerships

 FEANTSA works closely with the EU institutions, and has consultative status at the Council of Europe and at the United Nations.
 FEANTSA works closely with research networks such as the European Network on Housing Research.
 FEANTSA is a founding member of the European Housing Forum (a forum of European organisations active in the field of housing).
 FEANTSA is a member of the Platform of European Social NGOs, EAPN (European Anti Poverty Network) and EPHA (European Public Health Alliance).

 In 2007, FEANTSA has won a case on the violation of right to housing in France before the European Committee of Social Rights, and one more case, against Slovenia, in 2010.

 On 14 April 2010 at the European Parliament, Brussels FEANTSA launched a campaign called 'Ending Homelessness' with a hearing called 'Ending homelessness is possible!
 How can the EU effectively contribute to the fight against homelessness?'
 This event was co-organised by FEANTSA, Liz Lynne MEP, Britta Thomsen MEP, Karima Delli MEP, Ilda Figueiredo MEP, Jacek Protasiewicz MEP and Projekt Udenfor.

 Members

 The some 100 member organisations of FEANTSA come from 30 European countries, including 24 Member States of the European Union.
 Members are non-governmental organisations that provide a wide range of services to people who are homeless including accommodation and social support.
 Most of the members of FEANTSA are national or regional umbrella organisations of service providers who work in close co-operation with public authorities, social housing providers and other relevant actors.

-Objectives

-Role of FEANTSA: To provide a voice for NGOs.

-Mission: To be/create the most effective means of ending homelessness in the EU.